glints-dev/glints-aries/README.md

 then open your browser on port 9001

 ## How to test local changes in glints-aries in your project
-1. Open terminal in `glints-aries`
+1. Open terminal in `glints-aries`.
-2. Run `yarn link`
+2. Run `yarn link`.
-3. Open terminal in your project
+3. Open terminal in your project.
-4. Run `yarn link glints-aries`
+4. Run `yarn link glints-aries`.
-5. Run `yarn build` in `glints-aries` when finish changes in `glints-aries` and want to test locally in your project Run `yarn unlink glints-aries` and re-install `glints-aries` when you want to stop using local `glints-aries`
+5. Run `yarn build` in `glints-aries` when finish changes in `glints-aries` and want to test locally in your project.

+Run `yarn unlink glints-aries` and re-install `glints-aries` when you want to stop using local `glints-aries`

 ## What will be our doing next?